yo-yo-yo-jbo/msf_shellcode_analysis/README.md

 The PEB is a block in usermode that contains useful data from the process to use, including its commandline, debugging status, loaded modules and others.
 It's a performance enhancement to avoid unnecessary kernel syscalls.
 We see several addresses being referenced - in IDA you could load the PEB structure, but just for the sake of completeness:
 - Offset 0xc is the `LDR` member of the `PEB`, which has a type of `PPEB_LDR_DATA`, which is documented [here](https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb_ldr_data).
-- Offset 0x14` in the `PEB_LDR_DATA` structure is the `InMemoryOrderModuleList` member, of type `LIST_ENTRY`.
+- Offset 0x14 in the `PEB_LDR_DATA` structure is the `InMemoryOrderModuleList` member, of type `LIST_ENTRY`.
 The `LIST_ENTRY` structure is used extensively in Windows, an is usually just a header in a larger structure.
 This case is no exception - the real type of the entries is `LDR_DATA_TABLE_ENTRY`.
-- At offset 0x24 in the `LDR_DATA_TABLE_ENTRY` there exists a member FullDllName of type `UNICODE_STRING`.
+- At offset 0x24 in the `LDR_DATA_TABLE_ENTRY` there exists a member BaseDllName of type `UNICODE_STRING`.
 That type is used extensively in Windows, and is essentially a container for a Pascal-string - first two WORDs describe the length of the string and its buffer capacity.
 Therefore, at 0x28 we will bind the actual buffer - which will be saved in the `esi` register.
 - The `ecx` register is just 2 bytes before the DLL name buffer - and contains the length of the string.

-To summarize, this entire chunk fetches the `FullDllName` in the current PEB module entry - saving the buffer in `esi` and its length in `ecx`.
+To summarize, this entire chunk fetches the `BaseDllName` in the current PEB module entry - saving the buffer in `esi` and its length in `ecx`.

-## Hash calculation
+## Module name hash calculation
 Let us examine the next couple of instructions:

 ```assembly